apache/ws-axiom/src/site/markdown/roadmap.md

 ### `SOAPVersion`

 `SOAPVersion` should be changed from an interface to an abstract class so that one can define static methods to get the SOAP version by envelope namespace or media type.
+Alternatively, upgrade to Java 8 (which allows static methods in interfaces).

 `SOAP11Version` and `SOAP12Version` should not be public, and the deprecated `getSingleton` methods should be removed.